Div B – Middle School

 This is a construction event.
 Prior to the competition teams will build a vehicle that uses propulsive energy from one snap mousetrap as its sole means of propulsion to push a paper cup forward, reverse direction, and stop as close as possible to a Vehicle Target Point.

 Each team must bring and impound a single vehicle, a practice log, and any additional/spare parts.
-Teams may bring a stand-alone calculator of any type, data, and non-electric tools for their vehicle which does not need to be impounded.
+Teams may bring one stand-alone calculator of any type, data, and non-electric tools for their vehicle which does not need to be impounded.
 All participants must properly wear eye protection at all times.
 Participants without proper eye protection must be immediately informed and given a chance to obtain eye protection if time allows.
 Participants without eye protection will not be allowed to compete.

 Low score wins.
 The Run Score = 2x Vehicle Distance + Cup Distance Score + Run Time (sec) + Penalties.
 The Final Score is the better of 2 runs.